 8. Green Edge House / Ma-Style Architects

-9. Convertible Courtyards House / Cristopher Megowan
+9. Convertible Courtyards House / Christopher Megowan

 As the name suggests, the Convertible Courtyards house consists of convertible courtyards which adapt according to the climate and the needs of the residents.
-As far as the modern house plans are concerned, they consist of a master bedroom, bathroom, dining area, living area, kitchen and two decks that overlook the landscape of the Prahran suburb.
+As far as modern house plans are concerned, this one consists of a master bedroom, bathroom, dining area, living area, kitchen, and two decks that overlook the landscape of the Prahran suburb.

-10. Hazukashi House / ALTS Design Office in Modern House Plans
+10. Hazukashi House / ALTS Design Office

-Sometimes modern architecture is more about what happens on the inside than what happens on the outside.
+Sometimes, modern architecture is more about what happens on the inside than what happens on the outside.
 At first glance, there is nothing special about the Hazukashi house, but step inside and you will love it.
 The center of the home holds the dining and living area, where the family can gather.